About Catawba County

 Catawba County residents Bryan Harvey and Bob Patterson both started as major league baseball pitchers in the late 1990s.
 Harvey's sons, Kris and Hunter, both played in the minor leagues.
 Hunter Harvey was the top draft pick for the Baltimore Orioles in 2013.

-The arts have always been strong in Catawba County, and present day Catawba County is no exception--the symphony, theatre, choral, and much more.
+The arts have always been strong in Catawba County, and present day Catawba County is no exception considering the symphony, theatre, choral society, and much more.
 Our artists helped to cultivate the country music market in the 1920s, 30s, and 40s.
 One of these artists, Homer Lee "Pappy" Sherrill of Sherrills Ford, performed in Carnegie Hall in New York City.
 Hickory's Blue Sky Boys in the 1940s were a top duet in the Southern Music Circuit.

 Mid-1800s Catawba County saltglazed pottery is a collector's item.
 The Catawba Indians used this type of clay before the settlers came, and they passed this knowledge on to the settlers.